-This wrap-up activity is adapted from World Association for Girl Guides and Girl Scouts Free Being Me: Empowering Girls Through Improving Body Confidence and Self-Esteem (Activities for Ages 7-10 Year Olds).
-12

-In Ireland, there is a well-known legend about the leprechaun (a mischievous Irish fairy or elf).
-He had lots of treasure that he kept inside an old pot, hidden at the end of the rainbow.
+This wrap-up activity is adapted from World Association for Girl Guides and Girl Scouts Free Being Me: Empowering Girls Through Improving Body Confidence and Self-Esteem (Activities for Ages 7-10 Year Olds).12 of treasure that he kept inside an old pot, hidden at the end of the rainbow.
 We are all special, a bit like the leprechaun's treasure, except what makes us really special comes from inside us.
 Let's share one of those special things with each other!